Discovering Subgroups with Exceptional Survival Characteristics: Experiments

 \subsection{Real-World Data}

 Next, we evaluate how well \ourmethod performs on real-world data.
-To this end, we consider 13 time-to-event datasets from the SurvSet repository \cite{drysdale:2022:survset} that span different domains and have at least 1000 subjects and 7 covariates.
-As for these datasets the ground truth is unknown, we measure the quality of the found subgroups using 3 metrics: logrank, mean-shift, and our own objective.
-As before, we compare \ourmethod to \RK, \EDS, and \FIBERS.
-For \ourmethod, we consider the first subgroup it returns.
-We give the competitors an advantage by considering the best-scoring subgroup out of the top-5 subgroups they return.
-We report the results in Table \ref{tab:real}.
+To this end, we consider 13 time-to-event datasets from the SurvSet repository \citep{drysdale:2022:survset} that span different domains and have at least 1000 subjects and 7 covariates.
+Because, for these datasets, the ground truth is unknown, we focus on the exceptionality of the found subgroups using 3 metrics: logrank, mean-shift, and our objective, defined in Appx.~\ref{apx:exceptionality}.
+As before, we compare \ourmethod to \RK, \EDS, and \FIBERS, where we consider the best of the top-5 subgroups found by each baseline, and the first subgroup found by \ourmethod.
+We report the results in Table~\ref{tab:real}.
 For mean-shift, we are only interested in the magnitude of the shift, and hence report absolute values.
-We provide the average subgroup sizes found by each method in Table~\ref{tab:subgroup_sizes} in Appx.~\ref{apx:additional}.
+We provide the average subgroup sizes and rule lengths found by each method along with the runtimes in Tables~\ref{tab:subgroup_sizes}, \ref{tab:rule_lengths}, and \ref{tab:runtimes}, respectively.

 We see that, despite them having an advantage, \ourmethod outperforms its competitors by a wide margin.
 For most datasets it achieves (much) higher scores, and overall the best average ranks, for each metric.
 For the \emph{Nwtco}, \emph{Rott2}, \emph{ProstateSurvival}, \emph{Actg}, and \emph{Grace} datasets, it even scores between 14.7\% to 1091.7\% better on \emph{each} metric.